Code-Recipe/Java_Object-oriented_Programming/Chapter4/Chapter4.md

 小练习
 -----
-Which of the following correctly implements the default constructor of the SavingsAccount class?
+1.Which of the following correctly implements the default constructor of the SavingsAccount class?

 I interestRate = 0;